 7. Car service

-Before you embark on a road trip, you should have your car serviced to ensure that everything is in the correct working order.
+Before you embark on a road trip, you should have your car serviced such as doing oil changes to ensure that everything is in the correct working order.
 Your garage will be able to fix any issues you are having.
 In between services, it’s useful to perform the following daily vehicle checks:

-- Fluid Levels: You should check your engine oil, auto transmission fluids, power steering, clutch, and brakes.
+- You should check your engine oil, auto transmission fluids, power steering, clutch, and brakes.

-- Windscreen washer: Ensure that you have enough windscreen washer available.
+- Ensure that you have enough windscreen washer available.
+You can choose Xpress Car Wash for a quick and convenient car washes Salem experience.

-- Check tires: Remember to check your tires, including wear and tear, tread, and pressure.
+- Remember to check your tires, including wear and tear, tread, and pressure.

 8. The perfect playlist